EyasuTeshome/shifttracker/interview-prep/share-your-behavioral-grid-with-your-partner.md

-# Polish your behavioral grid with your partner’s feedback
+# Share your behavioral grid with your partner to receive feedback

 ## Learning objectives